Use this page to understand:

 If you don’t comply with requirements

-If you don’t follow the requirements covered above:
+If you don’t follow the requirements above:

-• You might be fined.
+• you might be fined

-• Your vehicle/trailer may be towed or impounded.
+• your vehicle/trailer may be towed or impounded

-• Your signs may be impounded.
+• your signs may be impounded.

 How to report non-compliant activities

-If you have noticed a promotional activity that is not allowed, you can report it online
+If you have noticed a promotional activity that is not allowed, you can report it online.

 More information